cfpb/development/api.md

 # CFPB API Standards

 This document captures **CFPB's view of API best practices and standards**.
 We aim to incorporate as many of them as possible into our work.
+This document is based on [18F's API Standards](https://github.com/18F/api-standards).

 This document provides a mix of: